SkyUOI/Zenith/CONTRIBUTING.md

 We will run some Godot scenes to check basic errors.The scenes should be ran is recorded in `test_scene`.In daily development,you can run `script/godot_test.py`to conduct basic testing

+We also provide several functions to test the development of the project,listing;

+- You can create file ```debug/sword``` ,and write down the name of the sword should be tested.This file will be read automatically and this sword will be run immediately

 ## Version Control

 Please write your commit message in [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)。